buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 - When `stacks` is present in [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/), throw a warning message indicating the field is deprecated and it will be removed
-- When `targets` is not present in [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/), throw a warning messages indicating a new `--platform` flag is available
+- When `targets` is not present in [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/), throw a warning messages indicating a new `--target` flag is available
 - Keep doing our current process to create a builder

 ### To improve user experience